First ever MBA in FORENSIC ACCOUNTING in India

-Corporate fraud and white collar crime have shown a relentless increase in India and the world in spite of all attempts by Governments and regulators to curb it.
-Enron and Satyam are two high profile examples.
-In order to curb this, laws are being tightened in India.
+Corporate fraud and white-collar crime have shown a relentless increase in India and the world despite all attempts by Governments and regulators to curb it.
+Enron and Satyam are two high-profile examples.
+To curb this, laws are being tightened in India.

-Under the new Companies Act of 2013, shareholders and depositors can claim damages from corporates and their auditors for any wrong-doing.
+Under the new Companies Act of 2013, shareholders and depositors can claim damages from corporates and their auditors for any wrongdoing.
 Demand for experts in Forensic Accounting and Corporate Fraud is bound to rise rapidly.
-In order to meet this demand, BMU has introduced, for the first time in India, an MBA in Finance with a specialisation in Forensic Accounting and Corporate Fraud.
+To meet this demand, BMU has introduced, for the first time in India, an MBA in Finance with a specialization in Forensic Accounting and Corporate Fraud.

-MBAs in this specialisation will be able to get jobs in Government, Banking, Insurance, Consultancy and the Corporate sector.
+MBAs in this specialization will be able to get jobs in Government, Banking, Insurance, Consultancy, and the Corporate sector.

 4 thoughts on “First ever MBA in FORENSIC ACCOUNTING in India”

 Copyright © 2023 BML Munjal University - All Rights Reserved

 I wish a nice future for the students of this new stream and thanks to the members who launch a new branch for the students.

 Although many business owners think that their marketing and accounting departments work completely independently of one another, aside from when the marketing department needs money and the accounting department needs to verify that costs can be covered, the truth is that these two actually work hand in hand.

 This looks to be an interesting course.
 Please send me all the details regarding this MBA.

 MBA in forensic accounting is an important steps for students who belongs to accounting background and those who wanted to MBA in forensic accounting.